patricksurry/patricksurry.github.io/_posts/2023-02-11-flowsnake.md

     .attr('d', line(ps));
 </script>

-<h3>Food for thought</h3>
+<h3>More food for thought</h3>

-My initial motivation was simple curiosity and a vague idea for an efficient one-dimensional enumeration of the infinite hexagonal grid which would form a universal identifier for working with hexagonal maps.
+My initial motivation was simple curiosity and a vague idea of an efficient one-dimensional enumeration of the infinite hexagonal grid forming a universal identifier for hex maps.
 Although it's an elegant solution I'm not sure it's worth the effort in practice.
-But as we know [hexagons are the bestagons][bestagons] so a number of other ideas popped up as I struggled with getting the enumeration code to work:
+But as we know [hexagons are the bestagons][bestagons] so a number of other ideas popped up as I struggled to make the enumeration code work:

 [bestagons]: https://www.youtube.com/watch?v=thOifuHs6eY